aherbert/gdsc-smlm/docs/analysis_plugins.rst

     Trace Diffusion (Multi) dataset selection dialog

+*  Click a single result set to select.

-*  Click a single result set to select or deselect.
+*  Hold the ``Ctrl`` key and click a single result set to select or deselect.

 *  Hold the ``Shift`` key to select or deselect a range of results starting from the last clicked result set.